Last Updated on April 21, 2023 by Louisa

 One late evening, Robert Mills was found dead in his house, and things turned into chaos.
 Downstairs in the kitchen, Roberts’s wife Laurie was sitting alone in the darkroom, holding her head in her hands.

-Behind Closed Doors follows Jack and Grace, a dream couple, possess charming personalities and classiness.
+Behind Closed Doors follows Jack and Grace, a dream couple, who possess charming personalities and classiness.

 Newly-wed couples have everything in the family well organized.
 Suddenly, you become hopeless when invited to their home for dinner parties.
 You may feel that you want to know about Grace’s life.